bradknaysi/Forgetful/README.md

 # Forgetful
-Developer: Brad Knaysi (bak9cu@virginia.edu) iOS app that detects objects and allows the user to takePhotos for annotation
+Developer: Brad Knaysi

-Uses the new iOS 11 Vision API to implement enable the user to identify objects using their camera.
+Email: bak9cu@virginia.edu

-Goals:
+Purpose: User can identify common objects using their iPhone's camera.

-1) Add annotation capability on taken photo's before saving
+Technical: It is coded in Swift 4 (Apple's app software) also using Swift's Core ML API.
+Data input and output is controlled for both iPhone camera and Machine Vision modeling.
+Overlays and buttons coded on screen for interface functionality.